Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

 Validate is using ``'key'`` which means that after every keyboard entry the callback function ``is_okay`` runs and checks the input, Entry then displays this input if allowed.
-The validatecommand needs to know the callback function and options we are using, in this case we are using ``'%P'`` which is the allowed text.
-As the input is entered the contents of ``'%P'`` increases with each correct keystroke, this is shown in our print output.
+The validatecommand needs to know the callback function and options being used, in this case ``'%P'`` which is the allowed text.
+As the input is entered the contents of ``'%P'`` increases with each correct keystroke, which is shown in the print output.
 The callback function ``is_okay`` needs to be registered using the hook ``vcmd`` before it can be used.
 As root is the parent widget it is used for registration in this example, later on we can use other widgets such as a